 Comprehensive otolaryngology is both a starting point and a destination for ear, nose, and throat patients.
 Many patients have their initial assessment and investigation with our general ear, nose, and throat specialists before potential referral to other specialists as needed to address specific problems and conditions.

-Under the direction of Gregory W. Randolph, MD, FACS, FACE, comprehensive otolaryngology concentrates on both surgical and non-surgical treatment of a wide variety of ear, nose, throat, head, and neck disorders, including:
+Under the direction of Elise R. Lippmann, MD, comprehensive otolaryngology concentrates on both surgical and non-surgical treatment of a wide variety of ear, nose, throat, head, and neck disorders, including:

 - Infections and lesions of the tonsils and adenoids

 - Problems in the mouth (oral lesions, taste/tongue/palate function, evaluation of disease related to tobacco use)

 - Throat and swallowing disorders

 - Voice box problems (vocal cord/larynx infections, voice disorders, breathing, coughing)